 UNSCR 2331 (2016): First resolution on human trafficking and its impact

-The implementation of these Resolutions is governed by a variety of documents in NATO, please see ‘NATO Key documents’ for more information.
+The implementation of these Resolutions is governed by a variety of documents in NATO, please see ‘NATO Key documents’ below for more information.

 NATO Key Documents